 25. Instagram consulting

-If you know the secrets to Instagram engagement, consider becoming an Instagram consultant.
-Clients will pay you for creating engaging captions, responding to comments, creating attractive bios, and more.
+If you know the secrets to Instagram engagement, consider starting an Instagram consulting business.
+Clients will pay you for crafting engaging captions, responding to comments, creating attractive bios, and more.

 You can monetize these services by charging a specific rate per hour or by project.
-This is the perfect business idea for digital nomads, as everything can be managed from a laptop or smartphone.
+This is the ideal business model for digital nomads, as all tasks can be managed from a laptop or smartphone.

-To become a sought-after Instagram consultant, master the skill of creating killer Instagram ads that get people to engage and buy from businesses.
-You can get your first clients by marketing your business on Upwork and other social media platforms.
+To become a sought-after Instagram consultant, master the skill of creating killer Instagram ads that encourage engagement and drive purchases.
+You can launch your consulting business by marketing your services on platforms like Upwork and other social media channels.

 26. Video production

-According to video marketing statistics, 85% of internet users in the US watched an online video on their devices.
+According to video marketing statistics, the number of digital video viewers in the US alone has reached 244.4 million.
 With more and more videos being watched than ever before, there’s certainly a need for people who can record, edit, cut, and publish videos.
 Therefore, starting a video production company might turn out to be a lucrative business idea for you.

-The initial investment in this business is a basic lighting set, wireless microphones, one to two cameras (and lenses), and editing software like Adobe Premiere or Final Cut Pro.
-See if you can find second-hand varieties for some of this equipment in order to reduce startup costs.
+The initial investment for this venture includes a basic lighting set, wireless microphones, one to two cameras (and lenses), and editing software such as Adobe Premiere or Final Cut Pro.
+Consider sourcing second-hand equipment to cut down on startup costs.

 You can offer to produce video content for companies’ YouTube channels, manage graduation and wedding videography, and more.
 While there’s no restriction to the types of projects you can do, specializing in a niche makes it easy to stand out in a busy marketplace.